|

 applications.
 The finish was built up over weeks and months to ensure

 that good protection will be afforded to the wooden surface.
+At several

 points I did ask myself why we hadn't gone for the easy option of